FlorinDorneanu/biotop-aquascaping/README.md

 By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
 This means we can view or make changes without making the changes affecting the original.

 * Log into GitHub and locate the GitHub Repository;
-* At the top of the Repository there is a "Fork" button about the "Settings" button on the menu;
+* At the top of the Repository there is a Fork button about the Settings button on the menu;
 * You should now have a new copy of the original repository in your own GitHub account.

 ### Cloning